Hackett CPO Agenda: What's Top of Mind in Procurement?

 Core activities like spend analysis are moving toward real-time, custom and predictive analytics, while less-mature analytics functions like risk management will join procurement’s list of fundamental responsibilities.

-To address this gap procurement must, among other things, lay the foundations for analytics, for example by standardizing master data definitions.
+To address this gap procurement must, among other things, lay the foundations for analytics, for example by standardizing primary data definitions.
 This implies close cooperation with IT.

 2. Align skills and talent with business needs

-Hackett identified advanced analytics and data modeling, business acumen, relationship management, strategic thinking and risk management expertise as “must have” skills for the future.
+Hackett identified advanced analytics and data modelling, business acumen, relationship management, strategic thinking and risk management expertise as “must-have” skills for the future.